cwmccabe/pubnixhist/HOW-YOU-CAN-HELP.md

 records in the 'systems' directory.

 * Add information you know about any of the historical systems.
 Were you a user?
 Were you a sysadmin?
-Or have you found references to these systems with more information?
+Or have you found other references to these systems with more information?

 CONTACT: